 If you think buying a pre-made shed might be for you, I suggest reading The Shed Option by Tiny House Design.
 This article contains a list of questions to ask and criteria to check when looking at sheds.

-10 Tiny Houses Made from Converted Sheds
+Pictures of Sheds Turned into Homes: 10 Tiny Houses Made from Converted Sheds

 There are plenty of tiny houses out there that were built out of tool sheds.
 Take a look at these examples to be inspired!

-1) Kathleen’s Tiny House
+1) Kathleen's Tiny Shed House

-Reader Kathleen got in touch with me to tell me she felt she’d “cheated” at building her tiny house!
-She bought a 12’x12′ shed, which included a 6′ porch, and turned that into her tiny house.
-It’s still a work in progress, but I think it’s looking great!
+Reader Kathleen got in touch with me to tell me she felt she'd “cheated” at building her tiny house!
+She bought a 12'x12′ shed, which included a 6′ porch, and converted that into her tiny house.
+It's still a work in progress, but I think it's looking great!

-2) Jackie Justus’ Tiny House
+2) Jackie Justus' Storage Shed Converted to a Tiny House

 Jackie started her build with a special order pre-fab shed.
 Her tiny house is extra wide with a roof vent from end to end, and a wheelchair-ready back door.
 Everything inside the house was reclaimed, homemade, or bought from a budget store.
 All in all, this tiny house was a great deal!